Use Google Sheets as an Automated Email Database

 Try out Add to Sheets for free and start saving email addresses directly to Google Sheets from the web with just a right click.

-If you have any questions or feedback, feel free to contact us or reach out on Twitter/X. We’d love to hear from you!
+If you have any questions or feedback, feel free to contact us or reach out on Threads.
+We’d love to hear from you!